Make Money as a Social Media Influencer: An Influential Guide

 Step Three: Mosaic, Hype, ATN Promo and CMT

 Like that old song goes, “You’ve got the look.”
-You also have presence, you can learn product info and spiel it out like a cute football coach discussing great Super Bowl plays and game scores.
+Also, you have presence, you can learn product info and spiel it out like a cute football coach discussing great Super Bowl plays and game scores.
 You remain unflappable when confronted by drunk rednecks attempting to hit on you and your co-workers at an ESPN or Sports Illustrated event.
 You can memorize script and you look great in a t-shirt and jeans, t-shirt and shorts, football jersey, jersey dress, dress shirt (guys do this, too), evening gown, tuxedo, yo, you can wear a potato sack and people complement you and how marvelous you make it look.
 Being at least 5’ 6” if female and 5’10” if male and in good/fit shape.
 Spokes modeling and brand representation allows you to be one inch shorter than fashion.

 Live events – No Diva here: